Cardio vs Strength Training: Benefits and Differences

 2.Helps Counter Age-Related Muscle Loss

-Weightlifting helps you to build lean muscle mass, improve bone density, and show fewer signs of aging, according to a 2016 study in Biogerontology.
+Weightlifting helps you build lean muscle mass, improve bone density and show fewer signs of ageing, according to a 2016 study in Biogerontology.

 This is particularly important since you lose 3 to 5% of your muscle mass every decade after 30.
 And women, in particular, lose an average of 4% bone mass every 5 years after 45, according to a 2008 study in CMAJ.